jamp2015/GarbageCollectors/Readme.txt

-Please specify the file to run in congig.properties.
+Please specify the file to run in config.properties.